-Distributions - In January 2011, we reinstated our current quarterly preferred distributions and paid current quarterly preferred distributions of \$9.7 million.
-We cannot pay any common distributions unless and until all accrued and current preferred distributions are paid.
-FelCor's Board of Directors will determine the amount of future distributions (including the accrued but unpaid accrued preferred distributions) based upon various factors including operating results, economic conditions, other operating trends, our financial condition and capital requirements, as well as FelCor's minimum REIT distribution requirements.
-Our ability to make distributions is dependent on the results of operations of our hotels.
+Distributions and Dividends - In January 2011, we reinstated our current quarterly preferred dividends and paid current quarterly preferred dividends of \$9.7 million.
+We cannot pay any common dividends unless and until all accrued and current preferred dividends are paid.
+Our Board of Directors will determine the amount of future dividends (including the accrued but unpaid accrued preferred dividends) based upon various factors including operating results, economic conditions, other operating trends, our financial condition and capital requirements, as well as minimum REIT distribution requirements.
+Our ability to make distributions is dependent on our receipt of quarterly distributions from FelCor LP, and FelCor LP's ability to make distributions is dependent upon the results of operations of our hotels.

 Noncontrolling Interests - Effective January 1, 2009, we adopted an accounting policy establishing and expanding accounting and reporting standards for noncontrolling interests (which were formerly known as minority interests) in a subsidiary and the deconsolidation of a subsidiary.
-As a result of our adoption of this policy, amounts previously reported as minority interests on our balance sheets are now presented as noncontrolling interests within capital.
+As a result of our adoption of this policy, amounts previously reported as minority interests in other partnerships on our balance sheets are now presented as noncontrolling interests in other partnerships within equity.
 There has been no change in the measurement of this line item from amounts previously reported.
+Minority interests in FelCor LP have also been recharacterized as noncontrolling interests, but because of the redemption feature of these units, have been included in the mezzanine section (between liabilities and equity) on our accompanying consolidated balance sheets.
+These units are redeemable at the option of the holders for a like number of shares of our common stock or, at our option, the cash equivalent thereof.
+The measurement of noncontrolling interests in FelCor LP is now presented at the fair value of the units as of the balance sheet date (based on our stock price as of the balance sheet date times the number of outstanding units).
+Previously, these interests were measured based on the noncontrolling interests in FelCor LP's pro rata share of total common interests.
 The revised presentation and measurement has been adopted retrospectively.

-Noncontrolling interests represent the proportionate share of the equity in partnerships not owned by us.
+Noncontrolling interests in other partnerships represent the proportionate share of the equity in other partnerships not owned by us.
+Noncontrolling interests in FelCor LP represents the redemption value of FelCor LP units not owned by us.
 We allocate income and loss to noncontrolling interests in FelCor LP and other partnerships based on the weighted average percentage ownership throughout the year.

-Income Taxes - We are a partnership under the Internal Revenue Code.
-As a partnership, generally our taxable income or loss, or tax credits, are passed through to our partners.
-However, we generally lease our hotels to wholly-owned taxable REIT subsidiaries, or TRSs, that are subject to federal and state income taxes.
+Income Taxes - We have elected to be treated as a REIT under Sections 856 to 860 of the Internal Revenue Code.
+We generally lease our hotels to wholly-owned taxable REIT subsidiaries, or TRSs, that are subject to federal and state income taxes.
 Through these lessees we record room revenue, food and beverage revenue and other revenue related to the operations of our hotels.
 We account for income taxes using the asset and liability method under which deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 A valuation allowance is recorded for net deferred tax assets that are not expected to be realized.